-Many people routinely pay upwards of a thousand dollars or more for a bike.
+Many people routinely pay upwards of a thousand dollars for a bike.
 Thieves know this and have figured out that stealing bikes and bike parts can be a lucrative business.
 College campuses are full of expensive bikes.
-It's wonderful that students feel safe on campus, but it's a problem when their sense of security means they do not take the needed precautions to secure their bike.
+It's wonderful that students feel safe on campus, but it's a problem when their sense of security means they do not take the necessary precautions to secure their bikes.
 The combination of expensive bikes and a false sense of security makes a college campus one of the first places a bike thief comes "shopping."
-With a few precautions and some common sense, you can drastically decrease the changes of your bike being stolen.
+With a few precautions and some common sense, you can drastically decrease the chances of your bike being stolen.